JojoVes/CreativeWriting/Poems/DepressionIsNotArt.md

 I suppose
 This page is where wisdom goes.
 Some solution to the problems in my head.
 Sorry to disappoint,
 But depression is not Art
 To be tied
 With a pretty bow.

 When The Emptiness takes over,
 Nothing can fill that void.

-    Nothing
+&nbsp;&nbsp;&nbsp;Nothing
-            but
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;but
-                time.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;time.

 Waiting for Joy,
 Not knowing what that is.

 Waiting for Motivation,
 Wondering how to care
 About things like leaving bed,
 Going to class,
 Going to work,
 Doing homework,
 Cleaning,
 Hobbies,
 Living.

-        Waiting
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Waiting

 Depression is a mess.
 A mess of
 Nothingness
 Emptiness
 Broken
 Nightmares
 Jagged edges
 Of thoughts
 Desperate to be stitched together
 To form some meaning
 To make the emptiness worthwhile.
 To be tied
 With a pretty bow.